fbpx

 Skip to Content

-Orange Scented Playdough {With Orange Zest Mix-Ins}
+Orange-Scented Playdough {With Orange Zest Mix-Ins}

-Orange Scented Playdough {With Orange Zest Mix-Ins}
+Orange-Scented Playdough {With Orange Zest Mix-Ins}

-Brighten up your day with a fresh batch of citrus orange scented playdough with real orange zest mix-ins!
+Brighten up your day with a fresh batch of citrus orange-scented playdough with real orange zest mix-ins!
 We are huge playdough fans here at The Art Kit and have been making all sorts of fun themed playdough sets to keep the kids busy.
-Read on to discover how we made our one pot orange playdough.

 How to make orange scented playdough by @theartkit www.theartkitblog.com